Entrust Design System

 Angular Material: the components section

-By using the Figma Variants function, I mastered a better way to manage the components and its variations.
+By using the Figma Variants function, I mastered a better way to manage the components and their variations.
 I pre-defined different properties and variants when creating components.
 When used in the prototype, the dropdown menu and switch toggle enabled me to change the component to its different variations efficiently.

 Design component variants